 Day 6: Practicum.
 In addition to the presentation of the Theory of Lean, students will be assigned to work with a team on a practical application of a key component of a Lean Transformation.
 Students will present their projects.

-Books provided as part of the registration fee are: Lean Thinking by James Womack and Daniel Jones, Gemba Kaizen by Masaaki Imai, Lean Production Simplified by Pascal Dennis and Learning to See by Mike Rother and John Shook.
+In addition to the classroom learning, participants will receive and must read the following texts: Lean Thinking by James Womack and Daniel Jones, Gemba Kaizen by Masaaki Imai, Lean Production Simplify by Pascal Dennis, and Learning To See By Mike Rother and John Shook.
+An additional text, Toyota Kata by Mike Rother, is also included.
 In addition, instructional manuals that reflect the classroom presentations will be provided.

 LECP-certification students are those who have successfully met the LECP requirements of reading the four assigned books, completing five days of theory and simulation training, performing a minimum of 24 hours of work on an internal Lean project, and successfully completing SME’s Bronze test.
 Successful completion of the test is the first step in continuing on to meet the requirements of SME’s Bronze, Silver and Gold Certification requirements.